 I promise you, this is the last dessert for the year and you can go on to your New Year’s resolution.
 But seriously, what kind of a New Year’s party is it, without a kick in the cake?
 This cake has it all perfectly blended in.

 Chocolate Cake Cream

-- In a separate bowl, whisk very cold heavy whipping cream until soft peaks.
-Fold in chocolate butter mixture into whipped cream.
+- In a separate bowl, beat the very cold heavy whipping cream until it reaches soft peaks.
+Fold in the chocolatey butter mixture.

 - Using the remaining cream, decorate the outside of the cake.

-- Dust sides of the cake with cacao powder and some shredded chocolate or decorate as you wish.
+- Dust sides of the cake with the cacao powder and shaved chocolate.
+Enjoy!